-To enable MKA on an interface, a defined MKA policy should be applied to the interface.
+You apply a defined MKA policy to an interface to enable MKA on the interface.
+Removing the MKA policy disables MKA on that interface.
 You can configure these options:

-- Policy name, not to exceed 16 ASCII characters. - Confidentiality (encryption) offset of 0, 30, or 50 bytes for each physical interface
+- Policy name, not to exceed 16 ASCII characters. - Confidentiality (encryption) offset of 0, 30, or 50 bytes for each physical interface.